Overview

 This data is largely unstructured, meaning it cannot be analyzed with traditional database tools.
 It requires NLP to extract meaning.
 Learn more about unstructured contact center data analysis.

-How contact center analytics works
+How does contact center analytics work?

 1